 Big energy suppliers such as Scottish Power should be able to plan with foresight the price of energy to avoid sudden substantial price increases such as these.
 The rises are way above the current rate of inflation and many energy advice services and government bodies have labelled them “unjustified.”

 Will I be affected?

 Customers who are on a fixed rate tariff with Scottish Power won’t be affected by these price changes until the end of their contract.
 Only those who are on a standard variable tariff (SVT) will face higher bills.
-If you are unsure if you are on one of these tariffs, it’s easy to find out by looking at your statement or giving us a call.
+If you are unsure if you are on one of these tariffs, it’s easy to find out by looking at your statement.

 Standard Variable tariffs mean that your bill will change with the price of electricity on the wholesale market.
 Customers often find themselves on standard variable tariffs because they have never switched supplier.
 Also, many customers are on these tariffs by default when their fixed tariff contract ends.
 These tariffs are in general some of the most expensive on the market and customers should do everything possible to switch to fixed tariffs.